GSA/digitalgov.gov/content/posts/2015-09-16-using-plain-language-to-write-for-the-web.md

   - Recaps
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-400-Signpost-showing-simple-or-complicated-keport-iStock-Thinkstock-481691104.jpg" alt="A signpost showing signs pointing in opposite directions; one says, "simple," and the other says, "complicated."" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-400-Signpost-showing-simple-or-complicated-keport-iStock-Thinkstock-481691104.jpg" alt="A signpost showing signs pointing in opposite directions; one says, simple, and the other says, complicated." caption="" >}}

 Plain language will make you a better writer.
 For federal employees, it&#8217;s also the law.